kstaats/karoo_gp/README.md

 # Karoo GP

-:warning: It doesn't work with Python >= 3.8
+:warning: At this point in time, we are Python 3.6 compliant and working on 3.8.
+Stay tuned!

 Karoo GP is an evolutionary algorithm, a genetic programming application suite written in Python which supports both symbolic regression and classification data analysis.
 It is ready to work with your datasets, is multicore and GPU